Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (e) any economic benefit derived by the person from the non-compliance;

-7 In addition to the information required under sections 24 (2) [imposed administrative penalties: inaccurate report or failure to report] and 25 (2) [imposed administrative penalties in relation to other matters] of the Act, an administrative penalty notice must include all the following information:
+7 In addition to the information required under section 25 (2) [imposed administrative penalties in relation to other matters] of the Act, an administrative penalty notice must include all the following information:

 (a) the name of the person served with the notice;